- Home

 Most people with kidney cancer have no symptoms and many are diagnosed with the disease when they see a doctor for an unrelated reason.

-- blood in the urine (haematuria) or change in urine colour – can be dark, rusty or brown
+- blood in the urine (haematuria) or a change in urine colour – it may look red, dark, rusty or brown

 - pain in the lower back or side not caused by injury